 It was Daniel DeFoe, best known for his novel, Robinson Crusoe, who wrote in another work, The Political History of the Devil, published in 1726: “Things as certain as death and taxes, can be more firmly believed.”
-Sixty-three years later, Benjamin Franklin wrote in a similar vein, in a letter to a friend inFrance, “In this world nothing can be said to be certain, except death and taxes.”
+Sixty-three years later, Benjamin Franklin wrote in a similar vein, in a letter to a friend in France, “In this world, nothing can be said to be certain, except death and taxes.”

-Life insurance benefit #1
+Life Insurance Benefit #1

-Funeral costs have risen over the years to become a quite considerable, but necessary expense.
-Without insurance cover in place, the entire funeral costs fall to the family to find.
+Funeral costs have risen over the years to become a quite considerable, but necessary, expense.
+Without insurance coverage in place, the entire funeral costs fall to the family to find.
 At the time of writing, the average traditional funeral can cost between $8,000 and $10,000, a very significant amount, especially if money is tight.
 When you add to that the possibility that the person who has died was the main breadwinner, the lack of a life insurance policy can bite hard.

 With proper life insurance coverage in place, your family will have peace of mind and no financial worries to think about.
 They will, of course, have their grief at your loss to concern them, but no insurance policy can cover that adequately.
 They will, however, be able to grieve naturally, without having to worry about the cost of the funeral, and if you were the main breadwinner for the family, they can be properly looked after financially too when you are gone, all thanks to your life insurance policy.

-Life insurance benefit #2
+Life Insurance Benefit #2

-If your house is mortgaged, and you are the main breadwinner, your family would most likely find it very hard to make the monthly mortgage payments if you die.
+If your house is mortgaged and you are the main breadwinner, your family would most likely find it very hard to make the monthly mortgage payments if you die.
 This could result in them losing the family home if things got worse and the bank foreclosed.
-A well structured life insurance policy could take care of that issue for your family, giving everyone peace of mind and greater security.
+A well-structured life insurance policy could take care of that issue for your family, giving everyone peace of mind and greater security.

 Upon the death of the insured person, if that is you, the insurance company will cover all the necessary financial debts.
 There will be no surprise bills for your family, no wondering how they will find the money with all the worry that can cause.
-A death in the family is a stressful enough time, and while there are many thing the family will have to pay, estate taxes, funeral costs, etc, your life insurance policy will take care of it all with the minimum of fuss.
+A death in the family is a stressful enough time, and while there are many things the family will have to pay, estate taxes, funeral costs, etc, your life insurance policy will take care of it all with the minimum of fuss.

-Life insurance benefit #3
+Life Insurance Benefit #3

 Life insurance policies can be structured to provide a kind of education plan for your children.
-It can kick in when your child reaches 18 and enrols in college.
-All the many expenses associated with a higher education can be met, and should you die unexpectedly while your child is still young, the money already paid into the policy can still be paid out by the life insurance company to be used to help offset education costs.
+It can kick in when your child reaches 18 and enrolls in college.
+All the many expenses associated with higher education can be met, and should you die unexpectedly while your child is still young, the money already paid into the policy can still be paid out by the life insurance company to be used to help offset education costs.

 Compound interest takes time to become really effective.
 It is in the final years of your policy’s maturing that the greatest effects are seen.
-This is when the large amount of annual interest is added to the principle sum (which after 20 or 30 years of regular payments has become a significant amount) to generate even more interest, and the snowball effect comes into play in a very noticeable and impressive way.
+This is when a large amount of annual interest is added to the principal sum (which after 20 or 30 years of regular payments has become a significant amount) to generate even more interest, and the snowball effect comes into play in a very noticeable and impressive way.
 Albert Einstein understood all the mysterious factors at play when he said, “Compound interest is the eighth wonder of the world.
-He who understands it, earns it … he who doesn’t … pays it.”
+He who understands it earns it … he who doesn’t … pays it.”